alidasmeh/DSS_bank_marketing/README.md

 }
 ```
 *Notice :* as it can be seen, there are some null value in the current object which is OK. the fill_missing_values.py module is going to fill the missing values by the most similar rows' data.
+- the agent call folder includes a html page which is design to be used by Human Agents.